google/xls/docs_src/optimizations.md

 of the operation.

-Signed comparison are more complicated to handle because the sign bit (most-signicant bit) affects the interpretation of the value of the remaining bits.
+Signed comparison are more complicated to handle because the sign bit (most-significant bit) affects the interpretation of the value of the remaining bits.
 Stripping leading bits must preserve the sign bit of the operand.

 ### Known-literals and `ArrayIndex`